Hamburger

 Limited liability partnership

 A limited liability partnership is a legal entity separate from its partners.
-A limited liability partnership must be registered with at least 2 individual partners (at least one of the partners must be resident in Nigeria) who act as agents of the partnership.
+A limited liability partnership must be registered with at least 2 individual partners (at least 1 of the partners must be resident in Nigeria) who act as agents of the partnership.
 The liability of the partners are limited to the amount contributed by each partner for the formation of the partnership, as well as any personal guarantees.
 It also has perpetual succession, and any change in the partners of a limited liability partnership does not affect the existence, rights or liabilities of the partnership.

 On registration, a limited liability partnership may (a) sue and be sued in its name; (b) acquire, own, hold and develop or dispose of property, whether movable or immovable, tangible or intangible; (c) have a common seal (if desired); and (d) perform other actions as bodies corporate may lawfully perform.